OpenDSA/OpenDSA/Doc/source/Client-sideFramework.rst

 * Collecting and transmitting user interaction data to the backend server

+* Dynamically configuring the natural language, code language, and default parameters of AVs at runtime

-All but the last of these responsibilities are handled by ``odsaMOD.js``, effectively making module pages the "brains" of the client-side framework.
+All but the last two of these responsibilities are handled by ``odsaMOD.js``, effectively making module pages the "brains" of the client-side framework.
 We wanted the client to be able to determine whether or not a user obtained proficiency with an exercise so that